Reducing Heat Stress in a Tropical Greenhouse

 Below is a list of the best steps a grower can take to reduce heat stress on the crop in a tropical environment.

-Proper Greenhouse Design – Roof Vents, Roof Height and Vented Sidewalls
+Proper Greenhouse Design – Roof Vents, Roof Height and Vented Sidewalls, Short Bay Lengths

 A proper greenhouse design is by far the most effective way to reduce heat stress.